ultravideo/uvgRTP/README.md

 uvgRTP is licensed under the permissive BSD 2-Clause License.
 This cross-platform library can be run on both Linux and Windows operating systems.
 Mac OS is currently not supported, but contributions are welcome to help with this.
 For SRTP/ZRTP support, uvgRTP uses [Crypto++ library](https://www.cryptopp.com/).

-uvgRTP is still in its beginning stages, meaning that new bugs are still being found and fixed.
-You can follow the progress on bug fixes [here](https://github.com/ultravideo/uvgRTP/issues?q=is%3Aissue+is%3Aopen+label%3Abug).

 Currently supported specifications:
    * [RFC 3350: RTP: A Transport Protocol for Real-Time Applications](https://tools.ietf.org/html/rfc3550)
    * [RFC 7798: RTP Payload Format for High Efficiency Video Coding (HEVC)](https://tools.ietf.org/html/rfc7798)